-It’s normal to be concerned about your health, especially after heart surgery.
+It’s normal to be concerned about your health as a patient, especially after heart surgery.
 What lies ahead will help ease your worries and get you back on the path to good heart health after your surgery.

 One of the great benefits of heart surgery is physically being able to do more than you could before.
 Two of the most common exercise questions following heart surgery are when to start and what to do.

 When should I start?

 As you are settled back home, gradual exercise is essential in recovery.
 You might have to build up slowly and pace yourself, to begin with, and it is normal to feel tired in the first few weeks.
 Try to balance any activity with enough rest and sleep.

 What should I do?

 Walking is a great first exercise as it allows you to go at your own pace, and you can build up the length of your walk as you start to feel better.
 There are also many other exercises if walking seems like too much at first: heel raises, marching in place, stepping up and down on the bottom step of some stairs.
 Around 6-8 weeks post-surgery, you can resume more rigorous exercises, including cycling, jogging, and swimming.

 It is common to experience some anxiety after heart surgery, especially when leaving the hospital.
 Some people think that stress played a part in their heart problem in the first place, and family members often feel very anxious.
 Many people start to feel more confident after the first few weeks.
 For others, stress can remain a problem.
 Evidence shows that reducing stress and tension can help your heart recover.